UNIT 5.A – SPORTING SUPERSTITIONS

 Write 20-25 lines

-I am not fond of sorts, but there is one taht I like taking, especially in spring and in autumn.
+I am not fond of sports, but there is one taht I like taking, especially in spring and in autumn.
 This is the hiking, sport that I can do every or almost every weekend with my partner and our dogs.

 You really only need comfortable clouthes and sports shoes or sports footwear to follow this discipline (It is the cheaperst sport in the world!).
 Hiking is a great way to get out and you can do it in your free time with a minimal efort.
 It is true that there are a lot of hard hiking trails, but it can also be a fun walk around your local park or neghborhood for a few hours on a Saturday or Sunday morning.
 You don’t require anyone to accompany you but it is much nicer if you go in a group (and safer in long distances).
-I can’t think of any disadvantages to this sport!: the human body is designed to walk, it’s the nealthiest of sports, without any risks except what prudence dictates.
+I can’t think of any disadvantages to this sport!: the human body is designed to walk, it’s the healthiest of sports, without any risks except what prudence dictates.

 Hiking isn’t a competitive sport, its objective is to enjoy yourself and be in contact with nature.
 I recommend it for all ages.
 When you reach the end of a route, you have spent some wonderful hours seeing landscapes, driking in streams, wetting your feet in rivers, … You’ll feel very well and with a fresh mind.
 Go for it!.